 Number of Attempts in JEE Main 2026

 The JEE Main 2026 exam will be held for two sessions.
 The session 1 exam will be held in January and the session 2 in April.
 Candidates can appear in one or both sessions.
 Each of these sessions becomes an attempt despite being for the same academic year.
 NTA allows students to appear for JEE Main in three consecutive years from the year of passing Class 12.
 So, a student who passes Class 12 in 2026 can appear in JEE Main 2026, 2027, and 2028.
 Twice each year, making the total attempts 6.
-Similarly, students who passed class 12th in 2024 can apply for the JEE Mains 2026 exam.
+Students who passed class 12th in 2024 can apply for the JEE Mains 2026 exam.

 What is Considered an Attempt?

-It is important to understand what is considered an attempt since we have discussed about 6 attempts for JEE Mains.
+Students must understand what is considered an attempt since we have discussed about 6 attempts for JEE Mains.
 Each session of the JEE Mains exam is considered for attempt counting.
 If in a year, the candidate appears for both January and April sessions, then they have attempted the exam twice.
 There is no provision on skipping a session to save on the attempts.
 This is the case because the attempt limit has been calculated keeping in mind the year of passing.
 Even if a candidate skips a session, the eligibility will expire on the completion of three years from passing class 12th.

 Eligibility based on Class 12 passing year